iTwin/itwinjs-core/docs/presentation/Hierarchies/RootNodeRule.md

 ### Attribute: `specifications`

-A list of hierarchy specifications that define what content is going to be returned.
-This is the most important attribute which is responsible for what nodes are going to be returned.
+A list of hierarchy specifications that define what nodes are going to be returned.
 There are 4 types of specifications:

 - [Instance nodes of specific classes](./InstanceNodesOfSpecificClasses.md) specification returns nodes for instances of given ECClass(-es) without attempting to join them to the parent node using some relationship or attribute.
 This is mostly useful when specifying root nodes.
 - [Related instance nodes](./RelatedInstanceNodes.md) specification returns nodes for instances that are related to the parent instance node through given ECRelationship.
 This is the most commonly used specification to create child nodes.